linode/manager/docs/PULL_REQUEST_TEMPLATE.md

 **How do I run relevant unit or e2e tests?**

-## Commit message format standards
+## Commit message and Pull Request Title format standards

 **Remove this section before opening the pull request**

+**Make sure your commit message and PR title are formatted as shown below**

 `<commit type>: [JIRA-ticket-number] - <description>`